KaraStar Closed Multiple Million Fundraising from Major Exchange KuCoin

 Started in 2017, KuCoin is now a global cryptocurrency exchange with over 8 million users around the world.
 According to CoinMarketCap, KuCoin is the 6th largest crypto exchange with over 60 billion daily transaction volume.
 Also, Forbes named KuCoin as one of the Best Crypto Exchanges for 2021.

-"In KaraStar, players can seek for their own profits while playing the game, which will in turn encourage them to achieve their goals, and their contributions will finally pay off," Said Beerspunk Beers, CMO of Karastar.
+"In KaraStar, players can seek for their own profits while playing the game, which will in turn encourage them to achieve their goals, and their contributions will finally pay off," Said Beers, CMO of KaraStar.

 So far, KaraStar has already acquired about 300,000 monthly active users, with the highest number of daily active users hitting 500,000.
 It will shortly be available on the BSC.
 KaraStar has become one of the most popular metaverse games in the world, with its players coming from Southeast Asia, North America, South America, Africa, South Korea, and other countries and regions.

-Karastar is committed to building an entertaining world for game players, who can not only earn money but also can find peace and love.
-The Karastar NFT auction Round 2 will be hosted on Dec.
+KaraStar is committed to building an entertaining world for game players, who can not only earn money but also can find peace and love.
+We'll see if the KaraStar can make a miracle.
+The KaraStar NFT auction Round 2 will be hosted on Dec.
 9th, at 2 PM (UTC).

 Share this article